Omega-Femdom-Bot/documentation/docs/Comands/Roleplay.md

 ---

 # OwO
-owo commands are roleplay commands.<br/>
+OwO commands give members a more active roleplay experience.<br/>
-these are the following roleplay commands.<br/>
+The following is a list of such commands:
 :::important syntax
 **Note**: Any parameter prefixed with **`!`** is **required**, the others are optional.
 :::